alientian/KitchenAids-Orbital/README.md

 3. Clone the code by entering: git clone [url] in the terminal
 4. Open the file from vscode
 5. Run npm install in the terminal
-6. Run npx expo start in the terminal
+6. Run npx expo start --offline in the terminal
 7. Run i in terminal or scan the QR code to run the emulator (only works for IOS), notifications and camera only works on iphone!

 Features